This post was updated on January 19, 2022

 Preventing UV Graying at 2 Year Mark: 7

-- Flood CWF did okay at the two year mark where about 70% of the original color remained on the wood.
-We were please but had hoped for better results.
+– Flood CWF did okay at the two-year mark where about 70% of the original color remained on the wood.
+We were pleased but had hoped for better results.

 Wear/Tear and Peeling: 8

-- We noticed a small amount of wearing on the stairs after the two years.
+– We noticed a small amount of wear on the stairs after the two years.
 Most of the deck did not have any issues.

 Cost Per Square Foot: 7

-- On our cedar deck we used 5 gallons of the Flood CWF-UV 5 OIL.
-The square foot coverage was much less then the manufacturer’s claims of 200 feet per gallon.
+– On our cedar deck, we used 5 gallons of the Flood CWF-UV 5 OIL.
+The square foot coverage was much less than the manufacturer’s claims of 200 feet per gallon.
 About $.40 a foot.

 Preventing Mold/Mildew/Algae: 7